 Men are always looking for “home”

 The feeling of free-falling and trying to grasp onto whatever or whoever extends a branch is a typical response to abandonment when you are fresh off a breakup.

 You’ve no doubt heard of the middle-aged man who suddenly buys a red Ferrari and starts dating someone who could be his daughter or granddaughter?
 This is a prime example of behaviour as a result of abandonment.
 According to an article in Dad’s Divorce, men have a harder time emotionally recovering from divorce.

 That’s why they get back on the dating sites and find their next partner quicker than women do.
 They are grasping as they fall.

 Women deal with abandonment a bit differently.
-We go inward and try to reassess our lives and when things settle down, and we regroup, then we seek a new partner.
-But this doesn’t mean that we don’t suffer as hard as men do.
+We go inward and try to reassess our lives and when things settle down, we regroup, then we seek a new partner.
+But this doesn’t mean that we don’t suffer as much as men do.
 Breakups are more detrimental for women on all levels of life, not just emotional.